bobbyowolabi/bobbyowolabi.github.io/_drafts/all-musicians-are-drummers.md

 comments: true
 published: false
 ---
+Record My son's toy with no rhythm
+Then record it with rhythm

 > You are really drummer a you know ...

 > You need to think like a drummer